Mastermind417/SimpleSimulations/README.md

 <img src="images/sandAndWaterSimulation_ShowingBothWaterAndSand.png" width=600>

 It is based on 2D cellular automata with simple rules to simulate pixel building of sand and water respectively.
 The pilling algorithms were developed by myself using nothing but intuition and a developing 'bottom-up' approach.
 The algorithms can further be developed to produce, for example by producing fire, and make water-sand interactions more realistic.

+## springDemo
+This is an ongoing spring demo using the toxiclibs library.